 How Hoarding impacts the child throughout childhood and adolescence

 Saving and collecting is a common pastime for most youth that assists in personality and identify formation.
 Items range from dolls, cars, and trading cards, to pencils and stickers in early childhood, to music, clothing, and electronics in adolescence.
-Despite similar interests in youth who do and do not hoard, children who hoard are distinct due to their extreme focused interest around the items, including excessive discussion, or seeking ongoing reassurance, about the items, significant distress discarding the items, and the amount of accumulated clutter relating to these items.
+Despite similar interests in youth who do and do not hoard, children who hoard are distinct due to their extreme focused interest around the items, including excessive discussion, or seeking ongoing reassurance about the items, significant distress discarding the items, and the amount of accumulated clutter relating to these items.
 Like adults, youth who hoard often lack awareness that their behaviours are problematic or unusual.
-However, since children live with others, parents and guardians play a significant role in controlling the degree of items and related clutter, often restricting what the youth is allowed to purchase to the bedroom, removing items from the home when the youth is at school or sleeping, and avoiding locations associated with item acquisition (e.g. specific stores).
+However, since children live with others, parents and guardians play a significant role in controlling the degree of items and related clutter.
+Parents often restrict what the youth is allowed to purchase, put limits on what is allowed in the bedroom, remove items from the home when the youth is at school or sleeping, and avoid taking children to locations associated with item acquisition (e.g., specific stores).
 Yet as the child matures, urges to acquire strengthen and families often find themselves struggling to set and maintain limits.
-Not surprisingly parents and guardians will, at times, accommodate or give in to their child’s incessant demands to avoid a public tantrum or to gain some peace and quiet.
+Not surprisingly, parents and guardians will, at times, accommodate or give in to their child’s incessant demands to avoid a public tantrum or to gain some peace and quiet.
 Unfortunately these intermittent “wins” for the child only serve to strengthen the child’s hoarding behaviours.
 Furthermore, as children mature, access to disposable income and independence increases, and thus so too does the capacity to acquire more items.
 Overtime, youth who hoard may encounter peer rejection and social isolation as their peers view the hoarding as “weird” and/or as hoarding takes over as a pastime, alienating the youth from other normative activities including social, academic, and occupational pursuits.

 - Rasmussen & Eisen, 1992; Samuels et al., 2002